rsl57/command-line-rpg/README.md

 # command-line-rpg
-commond-line-rpg is a role-playing game that, instead of relying on a graphical interface, is interacted with exclusively by a command-line type input.
+command-line-rpg is a role-playing game that, instead of relying on a graphical interface, is interacted with exclusively by a command-line type input.

 ## Description
 In the story, the main character, due to an accident involving a science experiment, gets transported to another world and must find his way back to his own world.
 By interacting with the command-line interface, move the character around the map, talk to NPC's, fight enemies, add items and equipment to your inventory, earn money, and progress through the story towards the end of the game.